epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 If you are in a hurry:

-You can play with these demo apps to see what can NLP do.
+You can play with a Streamlit demo to see what can NLP do.

 * [NLP interactive tasks overview]()

 Here are the [links]() to all the notebooks in this guide.

-If you are interested in all tasks of NLP, [papers with code](https://paperswithcode.com/area/natural-language-processing) is definitely the good place.

 You can also check [Conversational AI](applications/chat_bot.md) and [Knowledge Graph](Knowledge_Graph.md) in another guide.

-If you have time, check the theories and the tasks in detail below:
+If you are interested in all tasks of NLP, [PapersWithCode](https://paperswithcode.com/area/natural-language-processing) is definitely the good place.

-This is a tutorial helps you understand the NLP world, from basic knowledge to building a real application, also gives resources to become an advanced researcher.
-Please notice that audio processing is not included in this tutorial.
+This is a guide that helps you understand the NLP world, from basic knowledge to building a real application.

-If you are already a python programmer, I would suggest you also read through the guide from [AllenNLP](https://guide.allennlp.org/) and [spaCy](https://course.spacy.io/en).
-First go through it fast to get the general idea of NLP.
+If you are already a python programmer, I suggest you also read through the guide from [AllenNLP](https://guide.allennlp.org/) and [spaCy](https://course.spacy.io/en).
 Then check [spaCy 101](https://spacy.io/usage/spacy-101) to see what the a NLP library offers to build a NLP application.
-Most libraries offer text preprocessing, cleansing and model training.
-To see the comparison between frameworks and tools, please check [here]().
-It is better to focus on one resource first and you will realize it would be also very easy to use other tools.
+Most libraries offer from text preprocessing, cleansing to model training.

 Enjoy!!
 <ul>
     <li><a href="#language-models">Language Models</a></li>
     <li><a href="#nlp-tasks">NLP Tasks</a></li>
     <li><a href="#Resouces-for-NLP">More Resources for NLP</a></li>
+    <li><a href="#Simple-project">How to develop a production level NLP service</a></li>
     <li><a href="#Other-research-topics-in-NLP">Other Research Topics in NLP</a></li>

 </ul>